dyhes/zulip/templates/zerver/integrations/mercurial.md

 3. Add the directory where the `zulip_changegroup.py` script was installed to the environment variable `PYTHONPATH`.
-For example, if you installed the Zulip Python bindings at the system level, it'd be:
+For example, if you installed the Aloha Python bindings at the system level, it'd be:

         export PYTHONPATH=/usr/local/share/zulip/integrations/hg:$PYTHONPATH

 That’s all it takes for the basic setup!
-On the next `hg push`, you’ll get a Zulip update for the changeset.
+On the next `hg push`, you’ll get a Aloha update for the changeset.

 ### More configuration options